 Michelle is a great cook but figured out early on in her marriage with Marty that he was a really good cook too, so he does a lot of the cooking in their home.
 Michelle’s favorite meal to cook is Spaghetti and Zuppa Toscana.

-Megan started baking and putting yummy dishes together when she was young teenager.
-I remember her making yummy cheese nachos that looked and tasted like they were made in a restaurant!
-She still loves cooking although it’s difficult being in a wheelchair so she’s taught Landon and Livia to do some cooking, and her husband, John, cooks on most nights.
-Megan’s favorite meal to cook is sweet potato casserole.
+Megan started baking and putting yummy dishes together when she was a young teenager.
+She enjoyed cooking and was good at making new recipes.
+I remember her making yummy cheese nachos that looked and tasted like they were made in a restaurant.
+When we lived in Krum, she perfectly duplicated a dessert made by one of our neighbors who would not give out her secret recipe!
+As an adult she still loves cooking but it’s difficult being in a wheelchair so she doesn’t cook as often as she would like to.
+So, John cooks dinner often and she has taught both Landon and Livia how to cook.
+Like her mom, Livia is enjoying cooking at a young age.
+Megan’s favorite holiday dish is sweet potato casserole, and it’s really good!

 Mackenzie enjoyed making cookies and helping with dinner when she was young but I think she didn’t really start taking cooking seriously until she moved into her first home in September of 2019.
 It was there that she got an air fryer and later subscribed to a meal delivery service that delivered all of the ingredients along with the instructions.
 Eventually she stopped the subscription service and started buying the ingredients at the grocery.
 Her favorite meal to cook is chicken spaghetti, which is the first meal I taught her how to make when she was a teenager.